DRA-chaos/Curve-fitting-for-graphene-devices-based-on-the-two-carrier-model/README.md

 where ne(nh) and μe(μh) are the carrier density and mobility of electrons (holes), respectively.
 According to the first equation, the Hall resistivity reverses its sign at a critical magnetic field Bc.
 In case of μe > μh, the increase of electron concentration with increasing temperature will lead to an increase int the critical magnetic field.

-The script is written using the Differential evolution algorithm for global optimization.
-Machine Learning , Deep learning and other advance data science pedagogoes could not be deployed because of the scanty numbe rof data points ( merely 50) obtained from the Hall probe making this automated curve fitting script a tricky problem.
+The [script](https://github.com/DRA-chaos/Curve-fitting-for-graphene-devices-based-on-the-two-carrier-model/blob/main/Curve%20Fitting%20scripts/two%20band%20model%20graphene.py) is written using the Differential evolution algorithm for global optimization.
+Machine Learning , Deep learning and other advanced data science pedagogoes could not be deployed because of the scanty numbe rof data points ( merely 50) obtained from the Hall probe making this automated curve fitting script a tricky problem.
+The data can be made available upon request, please contact Dr Karthik V Raman at TIFR-H for the same.